nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 #### Validator

 - HTML
-  - A couple of erros were found in index.html .
-Not
+  - A couple of erros were found in index.html
 ![html](assets/media/html-validator.png)

 - CSS
   - No errors were returned when passing through the official W3C validator
 ![css-test](assets/media/css-validator.png)

 - JS
-  - No errors were found when passing through the official (Jigsaw) validator
+- - No errors were found when passing through the official (Jigsaw) validator
+  - Metrics returned:
+    - There are 5 functions in this file.
+    - Function with the largest signature take 2 arguments, while the median is 0.
+    - Largest function has 8 statements in it, while the median is 4.
+    - The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+#### Browers tested on
+- Opera GX
+  - Worked normally
+- Microsoft Edge
+  -  Worked normally
+- Google Chrome
+  - Worked normally

 <br>
 <hr>